-- If you're hosting your own site, you can configure Apache to use that symlink as the
+- If you're hosting your own website, you can configure Apache to use that symlink as the

 docrootfor any request to your Drupal website running that version of Drupal.
 The exact configuration method varies depending on your server's operating system.

-- Make backups of your site’s files and database.
+- Make backups of your website’s files and database.

 - When you upgrade to a new core Drupal version, perform all upgrade steps as usual, but instead of renaming the old and new